19980715529/GtWeb/NewGame/src/main/resources/beetlsql/sqlserver/charts_register_statistics.md

 new_package_list
 ===
-	SELECT isnull((SELECT name FROM QPGameUserDB.dbo.AccountTypeName where clientType=a.ClientType),(case when a.ClientType=0 then '大厅' else '包'+cast(a.ClientType as varchar) end)) as AccountTypeName, COUNT(userid) AS RegisterCount FROM QPGameUserDB.dbo.AccountsInfo a
+	SELECT (SELECT name FROM login.dbo.ClientPos where clientType=a.ClientType) as AccountTypeName, COUNT(userid) AS RegisterCount FROM QPGameUserDB.dbo.AccountsInfo a
 	  where isRobit=0
 	  @if(!isEmpty(StartTime_datelt)){